Taylor Swift’s Dad Bought a $300,000 Stake in Big Machine Records While She Recorded Her 1st Album

 When did Taylor Swift’s dad buy into Big Machine Records?

 Taylor Swift started pursuing a career in music when she was just a young girl.
 Inspired by her favorite artists, including Shania Twain and Faith Hill, Swift expressed her desire to move to Nashville and start recording songs.
 Her parents supported her every step of the way.
-When Swift was 14 years old, her father, a stockbroker at Merrill Lynch, moved his work to Nashville, Tennessee, to help his daughter get her start.
+When Swift was 14 years old, her father, a stockbroker at Merrill Lynch and one-time Christmas tree farm owner, moved his work to Nashville, Tennessee, to help his daughter get her start.

 Big Machine Records was sold in 2019

 Swift was vocal in her disapproval of the sale.
 She took to social media to call the sale of Big Machine Records her “worst-case scenario.”
-She noted she had offered several times to purchase her masters – which Big Machine still owned, and now, Braun, who managed artists Swift publicly feuded with.
+She noted she had offered several times to purchase her masters – which Big Machine still owned along with Braun.

 Scooter Braun responded to Swift’s claims publicly.
 He wrote a blog post to say that he had made Swift aware of the impending sale before it happened.
 He also claimed that Swift was given “every chance in the world” to own her masters but decided to leave the label to pursue other endeavors.
 In November 2020, however, Braun’s investment group collected a big payday when, according to Variety, all of Swift’s masters were sold to an unknown buyer in a deal worth around $300 million.